 In 2017, we continued to fill cells 1A through 1E and 2A through 2E.
 No significant operational problems were experienced.
-Future cell construction is not anticipated for four to six years.
+Future cell construction is not anticipated until 2022.
+In 2019, we anticipate closing just under 5 acres on the Northwest side of the Site.